Local SEO Statistics (2026): Eye-Opening Data & Insights

 5 stars5%5%5%

-About 71% of consumers avoid local businesses with an average rating below three stars.
-This shows how important it is for a local business to maintain good reviews to build trust and attract customers.
+Approximately 71% of consumers avoid local businesses with an average rating of three stars or lower.
+This illustrates the importance of maintaining good reviews for a local business to establish trust and attract customers.

 Review Ratings